bzelban/elban.info/README.md

 # elban.info

-Not finished my own Mobile App Style Landing Page

-Made with FlutterWeb.
+Made with Legacy FlutterWeb when the web Feature is on dev branch.